-KBIS 2017 Sees Stellar Growth with Attendance Up an Estimated 15-Percent
+KBIS 2017 Sees Stellar Growth with Qualified Attendance Up 17-Percent*

 Industry’s Premier Show Connects the Newest Kitchen and Bath Innovations and Newly Discovered Brands to its Growing Audience

 (Alpharetta, GA.) – January 24, 2017 – The 2017 Kitchen and Bath Industry Show (KBIS), the destination for kitchen and bath design professionals, welcomed designers, builders, dealers and suppliers along with 596 exhibitors to Orlando from January 10-12 for what was one of the largest and most successful KBIS events to date.
-Early, unverified estimates report a 15-percent increase in attendance over the previous year; the fourth consecutive year of attendee growth.
+Verified, qualified attendance increased 17-percent over the previous year; the fourth consecutive year of attendee growth.
 KBIS will return to Orlando and the Orange County Convention Center January 9-11, 2018.

 “What an incredible beginning to the new year for our industry,” said National Kitchen & Bath Association VP of Industry Relations Suzie Williford.
 “With more than one-in-10 homeowners undertaking a kitchen or bath project last year, it’s no surprise that KBIS is a centerpiece of the industry and the must-attend event of the year.”